RynnAethelWulf/Web-Design-Challenge/README.md

 ---

-<p align="center">A Responsive Web Visualization Dashboard using  HTML and CSS & Bootstrap 4 to create a dashboard showing off the weatheranalysis we've done.
+<p align="center">A Responsive Web Visualization Dashboard using  HTML and CSS & Bootstrap 4 to create a dashboard showing off the weatheranalysis.
     <br>
 </p>